-History and Philosophy of Christian Education (CE 205) surveys the people and thought patterns that have significantly affected and continue to influence the evolution of an evangelical philosophy of education.
+Philosophy of Historv and Christian Education (CE 205) surveys the people and thought patterns that have significantly affected and continue to influence the development of an evangelical philosophy of education.
 The contributions of both Christian and secular thinkers are considered.
-Alternate years, fall.
+3 credit hours Alternate years, fall change.
+Prerequisites: Spiritual Formation and Basic Christian Beliefs.
+2 credit hours